 Each business or provider of Medicaid reimbursable PERS services shall have a current license, certification, or registration with the District of Columbia as appropriate for the electronic system being purchased.
 Each business, or provider shall also demonstrate knowledge of applicable standards of manufacture, design, and installation.
 In order to be eligible for Medicaid reimbursement, the 24-hour-7 day a week emergency response center shall be monitored by trained operators capable of determining if an emergency exists and notifying emergency services and the person’s respondent.
 Each provider of PERS shall develop and maintain an incident reporting process that requires notification to DHCF within twenty four (24) hours of a reportable emergency response.

+Have a Medicaid Provider Agreement with DHCF to be enrolled as an adult day health provider under the EPD Waiver

 Verification of Provider Qualifications